airbus-cert/skyblue.team/content/posts/flareon9.md

 It encrypts *something* (truly not important) with `e = 5` as a static exponent and `n_` as a static modulus (yes, they didn't use the `n` they just computed...).

-Then, back to the main, the program created the *.Encrypted* file, and executed the `encrypt()` function, passing the *.Encrypted*  file discriptor and the clear text in argument.
+Then, back to the main, the program created the *.Encrypted* file, and executed the `encrypt()` function, passing the *.Encrypted* file descriptor and the clear text in argument.

 ![](/images/flareon9/9/6.png)

 Here comes the fun part:
-1. It generated a random number `encryptme` on 32 Bytes and stored it in a 2 * 16 Bytes array
+1. It generated a random number `encryptme` on 32 bytes and stored it in a 2 * 16 bytes array
-2. Then, it generated a  random number `nonce` on 12 Bytes and stored 4 * 0 Bytes + the random 12 Bytes in a 9 * 16 Bytes array
+2. Then, it generated a  random number `nonce` on 12 bytes and stored 4 * 0 bytes + the random 12 bytes in a 9 * 16 bytes array
 3. After that, it encrypted `clear` to `encrypted` in Salsa20 and wrote it in the file
 4. To finish, it encrypted the first 32 random bytes in RSA with the previously generated private key `d` as exponent, and the previously generated `n` as modulus